Codecademy/docs/content/python/concepts/sets/terms/copy/copy.md

   - 'paths/computer-science'
 ---

-The **`.copy()`** method returns a copy of an original set.
-It references the elements in the original set and can be used when it is important to work with the new set and not modify the original set.
+The **`.copy()`** method returns a shallow copy of a specified set.
+The shallow copy is a new set that contains references to the elements in the original set, not the elements themselves.
+It can be used when it is important to work with the new set without modifying the original set.

 ## Syntax